Myrtle

 DefinitionThis section has been translated automatically.

-Myrtle (Myrtus communis), also known as common myrtle, is an evergreen shrub from the myrtle family (Myrtaceae).
+Myrtle (Myrtus communis), also known as common myrtle, is an evergreen shrub from the myrtle family (Myrtaceae) that grows up to 5 m tall.
 Myrtle is native to the Mediterranean region, but is also cultivated in northern European countries.
-The rough, lanceolate leaves are short-stalked, see also Myrti folium.
-Myrtus communis flowers between May and August and develops blue-black berries about 1 cm in size from August to October.
+The coarse, lanceolate leaves have short stalks, the small, white flowers are numerous and have an intense fragrance; the ovaries develop into 1 cm large, blue-black berries. see also Myrti folium.
+Flowering time: May and August, fruit ripening: August to October.

 Myrtle played an important role in Greek mythology.
-The myrtle was dedicated to the goddess Aphrodite.
+Myrtle was dedicated to the goddess Aphrodite.

 Commission E: not processed